valentina893/Snake/README.md

 # Snake_Game

-Note: This is near-finished project.
+Note: This is a near-finished project.
 Apples can sometimes spawn on top of the snake.

 Planned updates are listed in the [todo.md](docs/todo.md) file.